jkeefe/weather-newsrooms-ona24/README.md

 Updated for ONA 2024 in Atlanta ...
 Using Data to Help Tell Weather Stories

+Join me ...

+- Sign into Github (or quickly make an account if you haven't already): [github.com](https://github.com)
+- Go to my Github page **[github.com/jkeefe/](https://github.com/jkeefe)**
+- Click on the pinned repository at the top: [weather-newsrooms-ona24](https://github.com/jkeefe/weather-newsrooms-ona24)

 ## What's ahead?

 - [Heat Risk](https://www.wpc.ncep.noaa.gov/heatrisk/)